Configuring SSL

 (default): HTTP only.mixed

-: HTTP and HTTPS.on
+: HTTP and HTTPS.full

 : HTTPS only.
 HTTP requests will be redirected to HTTPS.